Freakwill/pyrimidine/paper/paper.md

 A concise comparison between `pyrimidine` and several popular frameworks provided in \autoref{frameworks}, such as [`DEAP`](https://deap.readthedocs.io/) [@fortin] and [`gaft`](https://github.com/PytLab/gaft), which have significantly influenced the design of `pyrimidine`.

-: Comparison of the popular genetic algorithm frameworks. {label="frameworks"}
+: Comparison of the popular genetic algorithm frameworks. \label{frameworks}

 <!-- +-------------------+------------+----------+----------+----------+ -->
 | Library   | Design Style      | Versatility | Extensibility | Visualization           |